mfrasca/ecto/guides/howtos/Navigating Relations.md

   end
 ```

-The "do something" part, we could split in two, for this particular case at least.
+In this particular case we must split the "do something" part in two actions.
 Some of our
 `species` values end with a `sp.` substring.
 These are relative to accessions identified at
 rank genus.
 The others `species` values hold proper binomial names, identifying a species,
 that is a taxon at rank species.